devproportal/devproportal.com/content/about.md

 ---

-*Building better software, one best practice at a time.*
+*Building better software, one best practice at a time!*